Fayum (fossil deposit): Development of the Fayum depression in the Pleistocene and Holocene

 During the alternating cold and warm phases of the Pleistocene, the shape of today's Fayum Basin was formed.
 The extreme dry periods during the cold periods led to the deflation of the basin several times down to the groundwater level.
 During the wetter warm periods, the basin filled with water and formed a swamp area.
 These swamp areas were still detectable in historical times and also led to the naming of the Fayum region (from the Egyptian phiom for "swamp").
 The most recent formation of the Holocene is known as Lake Moeris.
-Its natural development already began in the Lower Holocene and took place in several phases, which can be traced mainly by the distribution of diatoms, but also by old shorelines.
+Its natural development began in the Lower Holocene and took place in several phases, which can be traced mainly by the distribution of diatoms, but also by old shorelines.
 They led to fluctuating lake levels, which is partly related to the formation and interruption of the natural connection to the Nile.
 The oldest is the "Palaeomoeris", which existed from 8,830 to 8,220 years BP.
 During this period, the lake level reached a high of 17 m above sea level.
 This was followed by the "Pre-Moeris" phase (between 8,200 and 7,500 years BP) and the "Protomoeris" phase (7,500 to 7,140 years BP), during which the lake level fluctuated at times between 28 and 8 m above sea level.
 The last phase comprises the "Moeris" phase, which began around 6,095 BP and lasted until around 5,500 years BP.
-Here the lake surface was up to 20 m above sea level and formed a lake with an area of 2100 km^{2} and a volume of 53 km^{3}.
-In the following period, however, it dropped again by several meters due to the loss of the connection to the Nile, and a swampy area developed.
+Here the lake surface was up to 20 m above sea level and formed a lake with an area of 2100 km2 and a volume of 53 km3.
+In the following period, however, it dropped again by several meters, due to the loss of the connection to the Nile, and a swampy area developed.